pahaz/cryptoassets/docs/source/gettingstarted.rst

 The basic flow of using *cryptoassets.core* framework is

-* You set up :py:class:`cryptoassets.core.app.CryptoassetsApp` instance and configure it inside your Python code
+* You set up :py:class:`cryptoassets.core.app.CryptoAssetsApp` instance and configure it inside your Python code

 * You also set up a channel how :doc:`cryptoassets helper service <./service>` process callbacks you app.
 Usually this happens over :doc:`HTTP web hooks <./config>`.

-* You obtain SQLAlchemy session through :py:class:`cryptoassets.core.app.CryptoassetsApp.conflict_resolver` to interact with your cryptoasset database containing your customer transaction details.
+* You put your cryptoassets database accessing code to a separate function and decorate it with :py:class:`cryptoassets.core.app.CryptoAssetsApp.conflict_resolver` to obtain transaction conflict aware SQLAlchemy session.

-* You obtain an instance to :py:class:`cryptoassets.core.app.models.Wallet`.
+* In your database accessing code, you obtain an instance to :py:class:`cryptoassets.core.models.GenericWallet` subclass which is specific to cryptocurrency you are using.
 Wallet contains accounting information: which assets and which transactions belong to which users.
-Usually your application requires one default shared wallet.
+Simple applications require one default shared wallet.

-* After having the wallet set up, call various model API methods like :py:meth:`cryptoassets.core.app.models.Wallet.send`.
+* After having the wallet set up, call various model API methods like :py:meth:`cryptoassets.core.models.GenericWallet.send`.

-* For receiving the payments you need to create at least one receiving address (see :py:meth:`cryptoassets.core.app.models.Wallet.create_receiving_address`). *Cryptoassets helper service* triggers :doc:`events <api/events>` which your application listens to and then performs application logic when a payment or a deposit is received.
+* For receiving the payments you need to create at least one receiving address (see :py:meth:`cryptoassets.core.models.GenericWallet.create_receiving_address`). *Cryptoassets helper service* triggers :doc:`events <api/events>` which your application listens to and then performs application logic when a payment or a deposit is received.

 Example command-line application
 ========================================

-Below is a simple Bitcoin wallet terminal application.

-It uses pre-created account on `block.io <https://en.bitcoin.it/wiki/Testnet>`_ Bitcoin API service.
-The coins stored on the block.io account are not use real Bitcoins, but `Testnet <https://en.bitcoin.it/wiki/Testnet>`_ Bitcoins which are worthless and thus very useful for testing.
+Below is a simple Bitcoin wallet terminal application using `block.io <https://block.io>`_ API service as the backend.
+It is configured to work with Bitcoin `Testnet <https://en.bitcoin.it/wiki/Testnet>`_.
+Testnet Bitcoins are worthless, free to obtain and thus useful for application development and testing.

+The example comes with pre-created account on block.io.
+It is recommended that you `sign up for your own block.io <https://block.io/users/sign_up>`_ account and API key and use them instead of ones in the example configuration.

+:doc:`First make sure you have created a virtualenv, installed cryptoassets.core and its dependencies <./install>`.

 Application code
 -------------------